 EXPLORE Study Results

-On May 7th, results from the EXPLORE translational study were published via the Research Square open access platform.
-This research revealed several key findings.
+On July 29th, results from the EXPLORE translational study were published in Nature.
+In a paper entitled, “Association of COVID-19 inflammation with activation of the C5a-C5aR1 axis,” researchers revealed several key findings.

 On April 28, 2020, we announced that the first patient was dosed in a randomized, double-blind Phase II clinical trial, evaluating the safety and efficacy of our anti-C5aR antibody, avdoralimab, in COVID-19 patients with severe pneumonia.